 In June 2012, the mill did formally close, much to the distress of the entire community.
 The mill had been operating in the community for over 80 years, and was a key economic driver in Queens County, and beyond.

-The economic shock hit many businesses on the South Shore of Nova Scotia, including Mike’s business.
-Mike had to downsize his employees to just 2 men, finding work for them at the radiator shop in Hebbville.
+The economic shock hit many businesses on the South Shore of Nova Scotia, including Trent’s business.
+Trent had to downsize his employees to just 2 men, finding work for them at the radiator shop in Hebbville.

-Looking for opportunities to grow their struggling business, Beth and Mike decided to earn their safety certifications through the program offered by the Nova Scotia Construction Safety Association (NSCSA).
+Looking for opportunities to grow his struggling business, Trent decided to earn his safety certifications through the program offered by the Construction Safety Nova Scotia.

-Once certified with NSCSA, Beth and Mike developed a safety training program for their employees.
-Now HRS Industrial, with their safety-trained employees, was in a position to grow, providing a future for Mike and Beth, and their employees.
+Once certified with NSCSA, Trent developed a safety training program for his employees.
+Now HRS, with their safety-trained employees, was in a position to grow, providing a future for Trent, and his employees.

-Through the remainder of 2012, Mike and a small crew of men continued to maintain the mill, now under the management of Renova Scotia Bioenergy Inc.
+Through the remainder of 2012, Trent and a small crew of men continued to maintain the mill, now under the management of Renova Scotia Bioenergy Inc.